SFU-Cognitive-Science-Lab/LAG-1/README.md

 http://www.mathworks.com/products/compiler/mcr/

-LAG-1 as submitted to Psyc Review has been tested on versions of Matlab dating as far back as 2007.
+LAG-1, as first committed, has been tested on versions of Matlab dating as far back as 2007.

 ## QUICK START